jcrobak/parquet-python/docs/source/details.rst

 bytes type, as opposed to UTF8 strings.
 The values will be converted back to objects upon loading.

-Fixed-length byte arrays are not supported by `Spark`, so files written using this may not be portable.
+Fixed-length byte arrays are not supported by Spark, so files written using this may not be portable.

 Short-type Integers